AckeeCZ/android-cookbook/README.md

 - [Kitchen tools][5] Tools and libraries we are using
 - [Cooking rules][6] The style and rules we are following to keep our code consistent
 - [Recipes][7] Code snippets and examples
+- [Release process][8] Typical process of release of the new app version

 [1]:	https://github.com/AckeeCZ/ios-cookbook
 [2]:	https://github.com/AckeeCZ/nodejs-cookbook